samarthmore2004/energy-efficient-cpu-scheduler/README.md

 - Outputs average performance metrics

 ## How to Run
-Compile and run using any C++ compiler:
+Compile and run using any python compiler: